evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ### **How it works**

 Evidently calculates a rich set of metrics and statistical tests.
-You can choose any of the pre-built [reports](../../reports/) to define the metrics you’d want to get.&#x20;
+You can choose any of the pre-built [reports](../reports/) to define the metrics you’d want to get.

 You can then generate **a JSON profile** that will contain the defined metrics output.
 You can combine several profile sections (e.g., Data and Prediction Drift together).&#x20;